 Protecting Logan’s Airspace.
-Massport has developed the Composite of Critical Airspace Surfaces (the Airspace Map) which defines the critical airspace around Boston Logan International Airport to protect the flight corridors in and out of the airport.
-It was created by Massport with input from airlines, pilots, city officials, and the Federal Aviation Administration (FAA) to help guide developers and regulatory authorities on building heights.
-The map aids developers in their planning and assists the FAA in its review of individual projects to determine if they present a potential hazard to air navigation.
+Massport has developed the Composite of Critical Airspace Surfaces (the Airspace Map) which defines the critical airspace around Boston Logan International Airport.
+It was created by Massport with input from airlines, pilots, city officials, and the Federal Aviation Administration (FAA) to protect the flight corridors in and out of the airport and to help guide developers and regulatory authorities on building heights.
+The Airspace Map aids developers in their planning and informs the FAA approval process of individual projects to determine if they present a potential hazard to air navigation.
 Failure to protect Logan’s airspace will result in a reduction in safety, loss of airport efficiency, and impact runway utilization potentially shifting flights from one community to another.